 An occasional personalized email to check how a new client is finding your product is also a good idea.
 They will feel looked after which can result in turning into loyal customers that trust your brand.

 3. Break Down Silos to Understand CX

-Every team within your organization plays a role in potential customer satisfaction.
+Every dedicated development team within your organization plays a role in potential customer satisfaction.
 This includes marketing, sales, support, and product design, to name a few.
 But if the teams don’t work collaboratively each one approaches the client with different goals, viewpoints, and information.
 This frustrates your customers.

 So, to break down the silos and coordinate your company’s CX efforts, your first step should be appointing a head of customer experience.
 They could manage your customer experience efforts ensuring all teams are working in harmony.

 Next, invest in a task management tool or a customer data management system that centralizes customer data and makes it accessible to all departments.
 This keeps everyone in sync ensuring the customer gets uniform and relevant information and feedback, which improves their experience.